yyong-brs/learn-kubernetes/chapter3.md

 # refresh the website in your browser and test with the Go button
 ```

 My output is shown in figure 3.13.
-You can see the app works in the same way, and
-it’s using the same URL for the API.
-If you refresh the page, however, you’ll find that
-it always returns the same number because it’s not using the random-number API
+You can see the app works in the same way, and it’s using the same URL for the API.
+If you refresh the page, however, you’ll find that it always returns the same number because it’s not using the random-number API anymore.
-anymore.

 ![图3.13 ExternalName Services can be used as a redirect to send requests outside of the cluster.](./images/Figure3.13.png)

-ExternalName Services can be a useful way to deal with differences between envi-
-ronments that you can’t work around in your app configuration.
-Maybe you have an
-app component that uses a hardcoded string for the name of the database server.
-In
-development environments, you could create a ClusterIP Service with the expected
-domain name, which resolves to a test database running in a Pod; in production
-environments, you can use an ExternalName Service that resolves to the real domain
-name of the database server.
-Listing 3.5 shows the YAML spec for the API external
-name.
+ExternalName Services can be a useful way to deal with differences between environments that you can’t work around in your app configuration.
+Maybe you have an app component that uses a hardcoded string for the name of the database server.
+In development environments, you could create a ClusterIP Service with the expected domain name, which resolves to a test database running in a Pod; in production environments, you can use an ExternalName Service that resolves to the real domain name of the database server.
+Listing 3.5 shows the YAML spec for the API external name.

 > Listing 3.5 api-service-externalName.yaml, an ExternalName Service
 ```